mockito/shipkit/docs/design/notable-release-notes.md

 ### 2.2.5 - 2016-12-05

+Authors: 1, commits: 5, improvements: 0

 No notable improvements.
-No pull requests were referenced from [commits]().
+No pull requests were referenced from [commits](link).

 ### 2.2.0 - 2016-10-09